-Partial Least Squares Correlation (PLSC) (Abdi & Williams, 2013; Tucker, 1958) analyzes two data tables that have the same information either on the observations (rows) or variables (columns).
-The PLSC extracts the covariance between two tables in the form of latent variables.
-This technique is commonly used in neuroimaging studies to evaluate correlations between matrices of imaging data and of behavioral or task data (Krishnan et al., 2011).
+Partial Least Squares Correlation (PLSC) (Abdi & Williams, 2013; Tucker, 1958) analyzes two data tables describe a set of observations (rows) with two sets of variables (columns).
+PLSC covariance between two tables in the form of latent variables *** rewrite .*** This technique is commonly used in neuroimaging studies to evaluate correlations between matrices of imaging data and of behavioral or task data (Krishnan et al., 2011).
 Additionally, we can which variables are responsible for creating or defining the primary axes of similarity between the two data sets.
 There are some criticisms of this technique that argue that it is overpowered, that it can ‘find’ spurious correlations, and to that end we would simply suggest caution when interpreting PLSC results.
 We used this technique to extract the covariance between two different surveys about the same set of stimuli.

 0.2.4 Multidimensional Scaling.

-Multidimensional Scaling (MDS) (Borg & Groenen, 2005) analyzes a square, symmetrical distance matrix in which each cell represents the distance, or the amount of difference, between the item on the row and on the column.
-Plotting the resultant factor scores shows the relative distance between all of the points.
+Multidimensional Scaling (MDS, Borg & Groenen, 2005) —a method sometimes used ….—analyzes a distance matrix computed between observations by positioning these observations on a map, such that the distance between observations on the map best approximates their distance in the data table.
 MDS has a history of being used in studies evaluating musical excerpts, at least since Wedin (1969) and Wedin (1972).
 It is commonly used to represent the distance between stimuli in a perceptual space.
 This is a useful application, but doesn’t use MDS to its full potential.
 It might be more effectively used to plot the participants and use bootstrapping to calculate differences between groups of participants, which is how it was applied in the present study.

 0.2.5 Multiple Factor Analysis.